jphalimi/PythonForMIC/Doc/documenting/markup.rst

 The following roles create cross-references to C-language constructs if they are defined in the API documentation:

-.. describe:: c:data
+.. describe:: cdata

    The name of a C-language variable.

-.. describe:: c:func
+.. describe:: cfunc

    The name of a C-language function.
 Should include trailing parentheses.

-.. describe:: c:macro
+.. describe:: cmacro

    The name of a "simple" C macro, as defined above.

-.. describe:: c:type
+.. describe:: ctype

    The name of a C-language type.

-.. describe:: c:member

-   The name of a C type member, as defined above.

 The following role does possibly create a cross-reference, but does not refer